-Last night’s and yesterday’s networking was really productive for us, and we closed two big deals that we believe are good opportunities.
+Last night’s and yesterday’s networking was really productive for us, closing two significant deals that we believe are good opportunities.

-The deal in which we’re acting more like an agency or a service will probably earn us like $30,000 a month—maybe more.
+The deal in which we’re acting more like an agency or a service will probably earn us roughly $30,000 a month, potentially more.

-Hopefully, that helps you get into the right mindset with some tips about networking.
+Hopefully, this post will help you to get into the right mindset with some tips about networking.

-If you’re just in a cave in your house trying to do internet marketing?
-You need to get out there.
+If you’re just in a cave in your house trying to make a success of internet marketing, you’re going to struggle – you must put yourself out there.

 Go to Affiliate Summit East or Affiliate Summit West; or, go to Affiliate World, Lead Con, or Mail Con.

-Go to some masterminds.
-Go to some of these conferences, because the people there?
+Attend some masterminds, get out to some of these conferences; because the people there?
 They have offers.

-They have deals.
-They could become a client of yours.
-You could use your skills at Facebook ads to promote their products.
+They could be potential clients of yours.
+You could use your skill with Facebook ads to promote their products and generate revenue.